-When it comes to finding the right service provider, one of the most important considerations is often voice over cost.
-On voice over marketplaces like Voices.com, because of the diversity of voice talent, it’s possible to get high-quality voice overs for a number of budgets, whether you need an exclusive celebrity voice for a national broadcast commercial campaign, or the right voice for your very first audio ad.
+When it comes to finding the right service provider, the three most important considerations are speed, quality and cost.
+On voice over marketplaces like Voices, because of the diversity of voice talent, it’s possible to get high-quality voice overs for a number of budgets, whether you need an exclusive celebrity voice for a national broadcast commercial campaign, or the right voice for your very first audio ad.

 However, when it comes to cost, there are a number of variables that will influence the price of a voice over job.
 Understanding these variables that can help you estimate how much you should pay when hiring voice talent.

 As you consider how to source the right voice for your project, read on in order to develop a firm grasp on how to determine a voice over budget that is reasonable for you and your team, as well as competitive enough to attract the best voice actors to fill the role.